Donal Hord: Style

 One of the characteristics that makes Hord’s work unique was his choice of the materials from which he created them.
 Besides the standard bronze, limestone, granite, cast stone, terra cotta, and the marbles used by other artists, Hord’s works appeared in various tropical woods such as mahogany, eucalyptus, ebony, lignum vitae, and rosewood, and in minerals such as obsidian, diorite, onyx and nephrite.
 His jade piece, Thunder, at 104 pounds, was reckoned to be the largest jade sculpture ever produced.
 What most of these materials have in common is that they are very hard and difficult to work.
 Beginning in the 1920s Hord was a part of the "direct carving" school of sculpture, meaning that rather than carving from a previously produced model, Hord allowed his work to be influenced by the grain of the material that he was carving.

+Death and legacy

+On June 29, 1966, Hord died in Mercy Hospital in San Diego, mere weeks after suffering from a heart attack.
+He was survived by his wife Florence.

+Hord bequeathed to the San Diego Public Library his lifelong collection of books and several sculptures in appreciation for the assistance he had received from library's staff over the years.
+His final commission, Summer Rain was posthumously cast by Homer Dana two years after Hord’s death.